Efficient low-temperature lignocellulosic biomass pre-treatment to generate valuable and selective lignin and carbohydrate streams

 Innovative, ground-breaking, and energy-efficient processes, operating at lower temperatures (up to 140°C) than state-of-the-art processes, will be developed to enable an integrated biomass upgrade concept and the development of new carbohydrate and lignin derivatives streams for bioenergy and added-value applications.
 These processes are based on non-hazardous catalysts and/or green solvents and aim to obtain a simultaneous reduction of the production of fermentation inhibitors and the need of hydrolytic enzymes for cellulose hydrolysis.

-- Catalytic amounts of ionic liquids (ILs) in water will be explored to drive the direct conversion of hemocellulosic polysaccharides into sugars and to yield an easily digestible solid containing low crystallinity cellulose and upgradable lignin
+- The use of catalytic amounts of ionic liquids (ILs) in aqueous solution to drive the direct conversion of hemicellulosic polysaccharides into sugars and to yield an easily digestible solid containing low crystallinity cellulose and upgradable lignin;

 - The organosolv approach (using ketones, higher alcohols, imidazole, furans or other new alternative solvents alike) to selectively remove and depolymerize lignin to yield an easily digestible polysaccharide containing solid.
 The methods proposed will be benchmarked with state-of-the-art methods in terms of energetic efficiency and OPEX considering the saccharification yields and recovery of added-value lignin-derived products.